 Docker Images🔗

-The docker images are at
+The docker images are at the docspell organization at

-hub.docker.com.
-The latest
+GitHub.
+The latest tag

 always points to the latest release.
 The releases are also tagged